Navigation: TowerBells Home => What's New

 The direction in which the TowerBells Website is traveling can be seen in the worklist which is set out below.
 In roughly prioritized order, this shows the major tasks which the author has set himself, and which are intended to result in future news items on this page.

-• Solve the problem of why Map Service Select does not always pass through a map request when it should automatically do so.
+• Solve the problem of why Map Service Select does not always pass through a map request when it should automatically do so based on previous settings.

 • Post to the site data pages all additions and changes reported by correspondents, found in publications, or discovered from Google Alert messages, revising indexes, locator map links and regional locator maps as needed.